 Our Core Convictions

-Fostering Hope is compelled to ministry by a set of core convictions rooted in Scripture.
+Fostering Hope is compelled by a set of core convictions.
 These convictions not only motivate our service but also shape what we do and how we do it.
 Below is a list of those convictions along with a brief description.

 We believe that every human being is created in the image of God and thereby endued with an inherent dignity and value that is not only worthy of but demands our care.
 Humanity retains its unique status as image bearers of God throughout the entirety of life.
 This truth compels the Christian community to apply its pro-life convictions beyond the child in the womb.
 Consequently, we must care for every life impacted by the foster care crisis.

 The foster care community is mired in the darkness of brokenness and pain.
-Too often darkness shrouds the plight of foster youth; many Christians neither see nor know their plight.
-We desire to shine the light of awareness on the Christian community.
-Our desire is that not a single Christian in New England will ever be able to say, “If I only knew, I would have done something.”
+Too often darkness shrouds the plight of foster youth; many neither see nor know their plight.
+We desire to shine the light of awareness on the community.
+Our desire is that no one will ever be able to say, “If I only knew, I would have done something.”

 The gospel reveals to humanity a love beyond human category.
 The gospel announces the good news of a God who loves and restores broken people at great cost to himself.
 Faith in such a gospel compels the Christian to reflect this very love to the broken and needy around…including those impacted by foster care…even when it hurts.